PointCloudLibrary/pcl/doc/tutorials/content/conditional_removal.rst

 Removing outliers using a ConditionalRemoval filter
 ---------------------------------------------------

-This document demonstrates how to use the ConditionalRemoval filter to remove points from a PointCloud that do no satisfy a specific or multiple conditions.
+This document demonstrates how to use the ConditionalRemoval filter to remove points from a PointCloud that do not satisfy a specific or multiple conditions.

 The code
 --------